aardjon/trad/doc/architecture.md

 [file](https://pub.dev/packages/file) package (only available for tests, not in a release build).

+## 8.6.
+Synchronizing the route database schema

+The schema of the route database must be known to both the mobile app (for reading) and the scraper (for writing).
+When changing the schema, the database adapter of both parts must be updated.
+To make this simpler and less error-prone, the database schema is defined in a single place only: The [dbdiagram.io](sql_schemes/routedb/dbdiagram.io) DBML file.
+Python and Dart source files for accessing concrete DB entities are generated from [templates](sql_schemes/routedb/jinja_templates) using [a tool](devtools.md#generate-schema-generate-db-schema-sources), to avoid accidential mismatches between both parts.
+The adapter code then still needs a lot of knowledge about the schema, but any incompatibilities will usually cause obvious errors.

+So the generated source files must never be edited directly, but only ever by the code generator.
+To change the schema, update the DBML file.
+To modify the generated files, modify their templates.

 # 9. Architecture Decisions

 ## 9.1 ADR-1: How to integrate Flutter into the architecture?